cxn03651/write_xlsx/tables.md

 The default table style is 'Table Style Medium 9'.

+You can also turn the table style off by setting it to 'None':

+    worksheet11.add_table('B3:F7', :style => 'None')

 ##### <a name="name" class="anchor" href="#name"><span class="octicon octicon-link" /></a>:name

 The `:name` parameter can be used to set the name of the table.